USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 	#define $r ( $r0 , $r0 )

 would be expanded as ``( 2.5 [cm] , 2.5 [cm] )`` assuming ``$r0`` is defined as above.
 Macros can be defined at any point in an input file, except where they would interrupt another directive.
-Macros are scoped by file.
-Attempting to redefine a macro in the same scope throws an error.
+Unlike C, macros are scoped by file, and redefinition in the same scope throws an error.

 Function-like macros are not supported.
 Line continuation using ``\`` is not allowed, as of this writing.